ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 ![Shopping Cart icon](./resources/shopping-cart.png)

-__Note:__ The shopping cart is a bit limited as it does not support removal etc. But, it shows the concept of how to use Orleans for the functionaluty.
+__Note:__ The shopping cart is a bit limited as it does not support removal etc. But, it shows the concept of how to use Orleans for the functionality.
 And that's the goal.
 Not a fully working shopping cart...

 [<< Lab 10](../lab10/lab10.md) | [Lab 12 >>](../lab12/lab12.md)